simoneSantoni/DrSnow/README.md

 # Status of the project

-The source code of `DrSnow` will be released early 2020'.
+The source code of `DrSnow` will be released late Summer 2020.
 The individual reviews on natural experiments are released on a rolling-based windows as new working or published papers are available.